BINUS-Simprug-AI-Club/facial-attendance/README.md

 5. **Visual Feedback**: Recognized individuals receive a confirmation message with a motivational quote directly on the screen.

 ## Attendance Storage
-Attendance is stored in two ways:
-1. **Firebase Database**: Records are stored in Firestore with the date as the document ID
+**Firebase Database**: Records are stored in Firestore with the date as the document ID
-2. **Interactive Viewing**: Press 'v' during operation to view today's attendance records

 ## Firebase Integration
 The system uses Firebase Firestore to store attendance data and Firebase Storage for face images: